Jim Trimble: Early life and career

 Trimble grew up in McKeesport, Pennsylvania.
 He worked in the steel mills dragging slag off the steel melts in the furnaces.
 In 1936 he was left tackle on the football team of Elgin Academy (a private prep school) in Elgin, Ill.
 Growing up poor, it is unknown who sponsored his enrollment.
 He quickly became a campus favorite.
 He immersed himself in his studies.
 He excelled in football, wrestling, even the men's choir.
 The Hilltoppers were undefeated in 1936 and 1937.

 Following his year at Elgin he was accepted at Indiana University playing tackle for three years beginning in 1939.
 It was also here that he met the love of his life, his wife, Patricia Olmstead.
-After graduating in 1942, he entered the U.S. Navy, marrying Patricia before being "shipped out," to the South Pacific spending the next three years in the service during World War II.
+After graduating in 1942, he entered the US Navy, marrying Patricia before being "shipped out," to the South Pacific spending the next three years in the service during World War II.
 They would have six children between 1948 & 1958.
 Upon the end of the conflict, he was named a line coach at Wichita State University, then became the school's head coach at the end of the 1947 season.
 Trimble held that position for three seasons and his overall coaching record at Wichita State was 13 wins, 14 losses, and 3 ties.